ErpNetDocs/webclient/introduction/my-apps/favorites/index.md

 1. Open **Favorites**.
 2. Click a tile to open the form of that object.

-## Remove single object from Favorites
+## Remove an object from Favorites

 1. Open the object.
-2. Click icon once to change to state "No follow"
+2. Click the yellow star icon once to change to state "No follow"

 OR you can press Shift+Mouse click on the star icon to unfollow.

 Further clicks on the star icon go through follow-states cycle.

-## Remove several objects from Favorites
+## Remove one or many objects from Favorites

 1. Open My Favorites app
 2. From the context menu switch Toggle "Edit" on